-The Years 7 and 8 curriculum provides student with a solid foundation for future learning by building sequential knowledge and skill development in English, Mathematics, Science, Social Education and Languages Other than English (German and Japanese).
+The Years 7 and 8 curriculum provides student with a solid foundation for future learning by building sequential knowledge and skill development in English, Mathematics, Science, Humanities and LOTE (German and Japanese).
 The school has a vibrant Arts, Technology and Design program where students enjoy a range of creative learning experiences.
-The Health and Physical Education program places a strong emphasis on active participation and healthy life styles.
+The Health and Physical Education (HAPE) program places a strong emphasis on active participation and healthy life styles.
 The Select Entry Accelerated Learning Program (SEAL) at North Geelong Secondary College (NGSC) provides an opportunity for students to undertake learning experiences that are designed to meet the needs of students; capable of outstanding academic achievement, who want to be challenged and who demonstrate high levels of task commitment.

-Year 9 students are required to undertake core studies in subject disciplines.
-They also have opportunities to select from a broad range of Arts, Technology and Language subjects.
+Year 9 and 10 students are required to undertake core studies in English, Maths, Science, Humanities and HAPE.
+They also have opportunities to select from a broad range of elective subjects from different learning areas.
 Students are encouraged to progressively take more responsibility for their own learning.

-In Years 11 and 12 students have access to a broad range of VCE and Vocational Education subjects and may choose pathways from the VCE and VCAL programs.
+In Years 11 and 12, students have access to a broad range of VCE and Vocational Education subjects and may choose pathways from the VCE and VCE VM programs.

 130 Separation Street,